 Sunhat

 Remember what I said about the equator?
-There’s gonna be a lot of sun in the Galapagos and a hat will help protect your face and eyes from it.
+There will be a lot of sun in the Galapagos, and a hat will help protect your face and eyes from it.
 Bring a baseball cap or sun hat from home.
 Or you can purchase Ecuador’s famous Panama Hats just about anywhere in the country!
-(Including the airport, they are everywhere!)
-Hint Don’t roll your Panama Hat into your suitcase, I made that mistake and now it is ruined after only wearing a few times.
-Instead wear your hat on the plane when you travel.

 Sunglasses